Installation for JavaScript JavaScript

 This is a good way to distinguish which function is a utility function being used by qsu

-, but it is not recommended because it loads all functions at once, making it impossible to reduce capacity through trichaging.
+, but it is not recommended because it loads all functions at once, making it impossible to reduce capacity through tree-shaking.
 Therefore, you should choose the appropriate method depending on the size of the project.

 import _ from 'qsu';